Molly Glynn

-Molly Glynn (June 14, 1968 – September 6, 2014) was an American actress: She was a well-known Chicago stage actress, and also played several roles in film and television, including a recurring role on the television series Chicago Fire.
+Molly Ann Glynn (June 14, 1968 – September 6, 2014) was an American actress.
+She was a well-known Chicago stage actress, and also played several roles in film and television, including a recurring role on the television series Chicago Fire.

+Early life

 Glynn, the youngest of five children, grew up as part of a prominent family in Hartford, Connecticut.
+Her father, William E. Glynn, served as mayor of Hartford in the 1960s.

-She graduated from Tufts University, and spoke several languages.
+She graduated from the Watkinson School and then Tufts University, where she studied theatre and classical mythology.

+Career

+Glynn began her acting career on stage and in commercials.
+She made her network television debut in a May 1998 episode of Early Edition, in which she portrayed Mrs. O'Leary, the owner of the cow that purportedly started the Great Chicago Fire of 1871.

+Glynn was a prominent member of the Chicago theatre scene and was a regular performer with the Steppenwolf Theatre Company, the Northlight Theatre, the Writers Theatre, and the Chicago Shakespeare Theater, amongst others.